kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 excerpt_separator: <!--more-->
 ---

-With ES6 features landing quickly in native browsers and readily available for use through Babel and Traceur, it seemed like it was time to look not just at <a href="https://kangax.github.io/compat-table/es6/">support</a>, but also the performance impact of using these features under the current implementations.
+With ES6 features landing quickly in native browsers and readily available for use through Babel and Traceur, it seemed like it was time to look not just at [support](https://kangax.github.io/compat-table/es6/), but also the performance impact of using these features under the current implementations.

 While there is great promise for the future, the picture of ES6 feature performance today is very muddled and depends on the specific feature being used.
 Some such as bindings and simple arrow/destructuring are ready for use today, others such as generators and tagged template strings might require analysis before using.